An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease

-Fan \cite{fan_compare:_2006} partitioned the sMRI images into an adaptive set of brain areas based on watershed algorithm, and then extracted the regional volumetric features to train SVM-based AD classification.
-However, these aforementioned methods are based on empirically regions, which might neglect possible pathological locations in the whole brain.
+Fan \cite{fan_compare:_2006} partitioned the sMRI images into an adaptive set of brain areas based on the watershed algorithm, and then extracted the regional volumetric features to train a SVM-based AD classification model.
+However, these aforementioned methods are based on empirical regions, which might neglect possible pathological locations in the whole brain.
 Moreover, the features extracted from ROIs may not be able to reflect the subtle changes involved in the brain \cite{suk_hierarchical_2014}.
 In order to address these limitations, a hierarchical method was introduced by combination of global and regional features.
 Lian et al. divided sMRI images into small 3D patches and extracted features, and then combined the features hierarchically \cite{lian_hierarchical_2018}.
-Suk et al. also proposed a systematic method for a joint feature representation from the paired patches of sMRI images \cite{suk_hierarchical_2014} using the patch-based approach.
-These patch-based methods have been proven to efficiently deal with the problem of the high feature size and also the sensitivity to small changes.
+Suk et al. also proposed a systematic method for a joint feature representation from the paired patches of sMRI images using the patch-based approach\cite{suk_hierarchical_2014}.
+These patch-based methods have been proven to efficiently deal with the problem of high dimensional features and also the sensitivity to slight changes.
 However, these models always require multi-stage training, which are not an end-to-end solution.